swc-uiuc/wrangling-genomics/_episodes/00-quality-control.md

 > {: .solution}
 {: .challenge}

-To run the FastQC program, we need to tell our computer where the program is located (in `~/FastQC`).
+To run the FastQC program, we need to load the FASTQC module on Biocluster.
+Remember to take note of which specific module we have loaded (i.e. module list).
 FastQC can accept multiple file names as input, so we can use the *.fastq wildcard to run FastQC on all of the FASTQ files in this directory.

 ~~~
+$ module load FastQC
+$ module list
-$ ~/FastQC/fastqc *.fastq
+$ cd ../
+$ fastqc -o ./ untrimmed_fastq/*.fastq
 ~~~
 {: .bash}